Český Těšín: Jewish community

 The first Jews in the area of Český Těšín were first documented in the early 18th century.
 The oldest Jewish prayer houses had existed in Český Těšín since the early 20th century.
 It was run by the Schomre Schabos (Guardians of Shabbat) society.
 After 1869 the Jewish minority increased rapidly and in 1914 they made up 40% of the Těšín population.
 They significantly contributed to the establishment, development and maintenance of trade contacts with neighbouring countries.

 After the division of Teschen in 1920, there were no synagogues and cemetery in the Czech part of the town, and new ones had to be established.
 The Jewish Community of Český Těšín was established in 1923.

 In 1938, there was a sizeable Jewish minority in the town, about 1,500 in Cieszyn and 1,300 in Český Těšín.
 Nearly all of them were killed by Nazi Germany in concentration camps.
 Most of the synagogues were destroyed.
 Today, only one synagogue still stands in the town, used as a Polish cultural centre.

 Demographics

 As of 2021, the Poles make up 14.3% of the town's population,.
-The town is an important cultural and educational centre of the Polish minority in Zaolzie.
+The town is an important cultural and educational centre of the Polish minority in the Czech Republic.
 The number of Poles is however decreasing as a result of continuing assimilation.
 Although a border town, there is no longer any real ethnic tension between Czechs and Poles.